 Strong-willed and confident, NT types are dominant and outgoing, which can put off the calm and reserved ISFJ.
 Moreover, NT types use logic and like to see the whole picture, while the ISFJ is a Feeling type with a strong focus on the present.
 In short, if ISFJs and NT types want to get along, they must compromise and be understanding of each other’s quirks and shortcomings.

-Still, if you take a look at our ISFJ compatibility chart, you’ll see ISFJs are quite popular with other MBTI types.
+Still, if you take a look at our ISFJ compatibility chart, you’ll see ISFJs are quite popular with other personality types.

 ISFJ Relationships and Dating